 Not only do SiteGround offer excellent cheap hosting, their more advanced plans score favourably amongst the top hosts too.

-With all the features they provide such as SSD storage, PHP7, HTTP/2 servers, free SSL certificates and Cloudflare CDN, you really can’t go wrong with SiteGround.
+With all the features they provide such as SSD storage, the latest stable versions of PHP, HTTP/2 servers, free SSL certificates and CDN, you really can’t go wrong with SiteGround.
 They have some of the best support available too.

 If you’re looking for a LiteSpeed hosting provider, look no further than NameHero.
 They are a great alternative to both BlueHost and SiteGround.
 If you’re a beginner, but your budget can stretch a little further than the cost of BlueHost, then I’d choose between SiteGround and NameHero.